 Before the diagnosis, school had been awful for him.
-My son struggled with basic reading and writing, and his teachers had no clue about how to help or what to do.
-Each day, his frustrations boiled over, and he’d come home in tears, lashing out at me.
+He struggled with basic reading and writing, and his teachers had no clue about how to help or what to do.
+Each day, his frustrations boiled over.
+He’d come home in tears, lashing out at me.

 I resolved to find some way to help him.
-I talked to anyone I could find who knew about reading issues, and I peppered them with questions.
+I talked to anyone I could find who knew about reading issues.
 Slowly, I learned more and more about why my son was struggling and how I could help.
 Eventually, he was evaluated and diagnosed with dyslexia.

-I reassured my son that dyslexia doesn’t go away.
+I reassured him that dyslexia doesn’t go away.
 We spoke about how he was who he was, and how he now understood how he learned.
 None of that would change, I told him.

-What I didn’t realize was that the school wanted to do a “full” re-evaluation.
-It wouldn’t just look at reading issues, but at all my son’s learning needs.
+What I didn’t realize was that the school wanted to do a “full” reevaluation.
+It wouldn’t just look at reading challenges, but at all my son’s learning needs.

-After the re-evaluation, I visited the neuropsychologist to get the results.
-That’s when I was told my son has dyslexia, which I knew.
+After the reevaluation, I visited the neuropsychologist to get the results.
+I was told my son has dyslexia, which I knew.
 But I was also told he has ADHD.